-Harmful algal blooms (HABs) occur when colonies of algae—simple ocean plants that live in the sea—grow out of control while producing toxic or harmful effects on people, fish, shellfish, marine mammals and birds.
+Harmful algal blooms (HABs) occur when colonies of algae—simple plants that live in the sea and freshwater—grow out of control while producing toxic or harmful effects on people, fish, shellfish, marine mammals, and birds.

-While we know of many factors that may contribute to HABs, how these factors come together to create a 'bloom' of algae are not well understood.
+While we know of many factors that may contribute to HABs, how these factors come together to create a 'bloom' of algae is not well understood.

 Studies indicate that many algal species flourish when wind and water currents are favorable.